Motor1.com Happy Hour: Musings From The Back Seat

-We sit back and bask in the comfort of a luxury sedan with an Arkay drink in our hand.
+We sit back and bask in the comfort of a luxury sedan with a non-alcoholic Arkay drink in our hand.

 Arkay's non-alcoholic options for mixed drinks make for the perfect afternoon mocktail.
 Arkay is currently available in some bars and nightclubs, as well as online with shipping to anywhere in the U.S. The company is also launching a new collection of one-liter cocktails this fall retailing for $15, while bottles of Arkay liquor retail for $40 from its online store.